rackerlabs/support-how-to/content/cloud-load-balancers/configure-SSL-certificates-on-cloud-load-balancers.md

 5. Click **Save Configuration** to apply the certificate.

-If you've followed these steps and your server has been configured to accept traffic for this domain behind the load balancer, you should now be able to access the site securely.
+At this point, if your server has been configured to accept traffic for the domain behind the load balancer, you should now be able to access the site securely.

 ### Removing or updating your SSL certificate